 Dave’s letter prompted quite a response with a number of respondents agreeing that there should be a proper Dorset flag and when he wrote back to the Dorset Evening Echo with the design he and Stephen had produced, the “Saint Wite’s Cross”

 the newspaper published it.
 Realising there was sufficient support for the idea of a county flag Dave created a website and a forum to discuss the matter further.
 Ideas were knocked back and forth but nothing substantial or better than the original creation emerged from this online debate.
-At this stage, Jason Saber, a member of the Flag Institute, impressed by the simple striking design and feeling that it deserved greater publicity, created a Wikipedia entry for it.
-This prompted communication with Dave White who was encouraged to abandon any further search for other proposals and to stick with a clearly superior design.
+At this stage, Jason Saber, a member of the Flag Institute, impressed by the simple striking design and feeling that it deserved greater publicity, contacted Dave White, encouraging him to abandon any further search for other proposals and to stick with a clearly superior design.
 Dave then focussed his attention on promoting the Saint Wite’s Cross, raising finance to secure production of the flag and related products and garnering publicity and support with local firms and media.

 With John Peak of the Dorset County Council (DCC) indicating that the DCC had no authority to create a flag and effectively brushing the matter aside, the plan was to achieve registration for Saint Wite’s Cross by continued use and appearance.
 The flag of Pembrokeshire had been created in the 1970s and after years of continued recognition as the de facto flag of the county, it was duly registered.
 Something similar was planned in Dorset; if the council was not interested in the project and did not consider itself competent to make any decision on the matter, then the flag could become the de facto county flag by dint of its very existence and persistence.

 Dave then ran into Dorset Town Criers, Chris Brown